UniTime/unitime-doc/add-curriculum.md

 * **Current Enrollment**
 	* Number of students of this curriculum (i.e., who have the majors from this curriculum) currently enrolled in the courses of this curriculum

+* **Course Registrations**
+	* Number of students that are currently requesting the course (using student course requests, e.g., via the [Student Course Requests](student-course-requests) page)

+**Note:** There is an option to Hide empty columns / Show all columns for the table (when applicable - i.e., when there are classifications with no last-like or requested enrollments) - see the bottom right end of the table, the shaded text.
+Click on the text to perform the task the text describes.

 ### Course Projections

 * **Group**
 	* The user can define groups of courses that have students in common (such as "1st semester mandatory courses", etc.) or that do not have students in common (such as optional courses for 2nd semester students, out of which each student selects only one course)